svermeulen/vim-easyclip/README.md

     imap <c-v> <plug>EasyClipInsertModePaste

-### System Clipboard Sync ###

-EasyClip will also automatically sync with your system clipboard.

-Every time you leave and return to vim, easy clip will check whether you copied anything from outside Vim and add it to the yank history.

 ### Options ###

 EasyClip can be easily customized to whatever mapping you wish, using the following options: